danny88881/CS126-final-project-danny88881/README.md

 ### Dependencies

-- Clang or MSVC 2015+
+- MSVC 2015+
 - CMake
 - Cinder
 - Catch2 (for testing)

 ### Start

-Project must be in cinder directory within a "projects" folder
+- Install Cinder and place project within the cinder directory in a "projects" folder
+- Enter the Visual Studio Command Line Development Environment

 ```
 > cd path/to/final_project